-A spring loaded tow cable under the front end... that works!
+A spring-loaded tow cable under the front end... that works!

-Only flaw comes from the removable T-roof It comes out for cool and full effect, but falls out very easily, and does not stay in place well in "normal mode".
+The only flaw comes from the removable T-roof It comes out for cool and full effect, but falls out very easily, and does not stay in place well in "normal mode".

 Overall a great collectible, die cast greatness, and only one minuscule flaw.
 I am blown away by how inspiring this intricate rendition of my 80's sci-fi hero is (not Michael...K.I.T.T.!)...Bravo Joyride...Ertl.